mantidproject/mantid/docs/source/release/v6.1.0/diffraction.rst

 - :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>` now allows ellipsoidal shapes to be manually defined for the PeakRadius and Background radii options.
 - The :ref:`IntegratePeaksMD <algm-IntegratePeaksMD>` input dialog has been reorganised to present the many input properties in a more user-friendly manner.
 - :ref:`IntegrateEllipsoids <algm-IntegrateEllipsoids>` calculates intensity for satellite peaks with fractional HKL.
-- :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` now update attached UB matrix with given lattice constants (optional).
+- :ref:`SCDCalibratePanels <algm-SCDCalibratePanels-v2>` can optionally update the attached UB matrix with given lattice constants.
-- :ref:`FilterPeaks <algm-FilterPeaks>` now can select banks in addition to filtering by values.
+- :ref:`FilterPeaks <algm-FilterPeaks>` can select banks in addition to filtering by values.
 - :ref:`FindPeaksMD <algm-FindPeaksMD>` has been modified to make use of the multiple goniometers add to :ref:`Run <mantid.api.Run>` and `goniometerIndex` add to MDEvents.
 - :ref:`HB3APredictPeaks <algm-HB3APredictPeaks>` can now predict satellite peaks for DEMAND data.
 - :ref:`MDNorm <algm-MDNorm>` algorithm can now efficiently process background.